6 min read

 How does AWS foster a culture of innovation and encourage employees to think outside the box?

 Being Amazon, we look for mechanisms, not just good intentions, to accomplish this.
 We have our Leadership Principles, such as Think Big and Learn and Be Curious, which really capture the spirit of this last year for me.
-We also have resources and learning mechanisms like our Machine Learning University available to employees to do hands-on learning of new ML/AI tech.
+We also have resources and learning mechanisms available to employees to do hands-on learning of new ML/AI tech.
 I think it’s mostly our Day One mentality where I feel empowered to identify a way to help our customers and build a prototype, write an idea proposal document — which we call a PRFAQ at Amazon — pitch it to leaders, and get buy-in.

 Can you describe the innovation journey of going from a whiteboard idea to a public preview of Amazon Q in QuickSight's generative AI features in just a few months?
 What were the challenges and learnings?